 And that’s just (some of) his relaxing piano work.
 There’s much more to discover, including his solo harmonica and guitar music, the latter notably based on his love of the Hawaiian Slack Key finger-picking style.
 Not only does Winston love finger-picking his guitar, he’s even been known to use the technique on piano — reaching right inside the instrument, plucking and damping the strings with his left hand, while playing the keys with his right.

 If, like George, you’re also a fan of New Orleans R&B piano, you can listen for influences such as James Booker, Professor Longhair, Henry Butler, Dr. John and Jon Cleary (to name just a few of his favourites) in his playing.

 Come to think of it, you can listen for aspects of these well-known names — and for Vince Guaraldi and Ray Manzarek, and many others — but really what you’ll hear is George Winston.

 So, sit back, relax and listen simply for the sheer pleasure of letting his music work its magic on your mind and soul.
-It’s a prescription that’s been proven effective by countless Calm Radio listeners…with more being won over every day.
+It’s a prescription that’s been proven effective by countless Calm Radio listeners…with more being won over every day by his relaxing piano music.
 And if you like what you hear here, George Winston is on tour now in the US, with dates stretching well into 2019.

 George Winston can be frequently heard on Calm Radio's free online music Solo Piano channel.
 A great source for free relaxing piano music online.
 Also listen to George Winston on guitar on Calm Radio's free relaxing Solo Guitar music channel.